Erectile dysfunction (ED) is a huge problem for men.

 That way, they become some of the unhealthiest foods to your heart, and one of the biggest causes of many diseases including, heart disease, cancer, and diabetes.
 Stay away from fried foods in restaurants.

 When frying foods at home, make sure to use healthy oils such as extra virgin coconut oil or avocado oil.
 Both are rich in goodness, with a high smoke point that retains most of its nutrients during frying.

 Try to avoid soy, for one simple reason – it can have an oestrogenic effect on your body.
 If you’re not sure what I’m talking about, estrogen is a female hormone that men have smaller amounts of.

 In order to achieve good sexual health, a healthy balance between estrogen and testosterone (the male counterpart to estrogen) must be maintained.
 There is an exception, however.

 However, one caution is that many industrial produced soy sauces are not naturally fermented, and quite a few do not even contain soy as their main ingredient but are based on treacle.

 Be careful with flaxseed.
 If your diet has regular intakes of flaxseed, you might consider removing it, as it has a very high amount of estrogen in it.
 For example, 100 grams of flax has 379,380 micrograms (mcg) of estrogen.

 On the other hand, there are fruits like watermelon, which have 2.9 mcg of estrogen.
 Watermelon is a natural way to boost testosterone levels, too.
 If you’re more of an essence guy, there are male boost tinctures out there.

 According to Oregon State University, flaxseed contains polyphenols – which work to reduce estrogen levels in the bloodstream.
-Bottom line is if you’re using flaxseed, don’t go overboard.
+The bottom line is if you’re using flaxseed, don’t go overboard.
 Use it in moderation.